mrbuilder1961/ChatPatches/README.md

 - What Minecraft version can I use this with?
   - The *latest Fabric* versions of Minecraft, plus 1.18.x. *Quilt* appears to work, but I don't provide official support for it.
 - Will you make it for (older Minecraft version)?
   - Not likely.
 The oldest version I'll be making is 1.18.x.
 Any older version would only be supported if it is generally recognized as a modding-LTS version and if it is commonly requested, because backporting is boring and makes me want to die.
 - Will you make this for Forge?
   - Probably at some point after all the major changes I want to implement are finished.
 But right now, I doubt it.
 Fabric's API is simple, and I am too lazy to learn Forge's until then.
 - I found a bug/issue, what do I do?
   - First, make sure you have the latest version of the mod for your Minecraft version.
-If it still persists, you can click on the Issues tab on this page, and nobody has opened one about your issue then create one!
+If it still persists,you can click on the Issues tab on this page, and nobody has opened one about your issue then create one!
 Note that a lack of provided information will increase time needed to fix.
 - It says I need to install Fabric, but I already have it installed?
   - [Install the Fabric API.](https://modrinth.com/mod/fabric-api)
 - Do servers need this mod?
   - It is client side, so no.
 - I can't access the config menu in-game!
   - <u>For 1.19.2+:</u> After ensuring YACL and Mod Menu are installed, if you still cannot access the config, check for an error message and [open an